 First, you will achieve this by using manual delays.
-In your loop() write code that turns the LED fully on when the button is not pressed and then dims it when the button is pressed.
-You can use the function delay(ms) to achieve dimming as described above.
-What delay values work well?
+Download the sample code for this lab from the course website and examine it.
+Make sure you connect your LEDs and buttons to the proper pins by examining the code.
+This code dims the RED LED when the button is pressed.
+It does so by using the function delay(ms).
+Try changing the values of the delays and determine what values work well?
+Approximately what is the frequency and duty cycle that it is being dimmed at?
 If you increase the amount of time the LED is off, at what frequency can you start to see the LED pulsing?

 The problem with this approach is that the processor is always busy doing the pulsing of the LED to dim it.
 If a function is called that prevents this from occurring, the LED will not dim properly.
-To see this, insert another delay of 100 milliseconds outside of your logic that controls the LED.
+To see this, insert another delay of 100 milliseconds outside of the logic that controls the LED.
 This simulates the execution of other code that takes a while to complete.
 What happens when you press the button now?
 Checkoff: Show the LED dimming when the button is pressed and have answers to the above questions.